capri-docking/capri-docking.github.io/capri-covid/T181/T181-index.md

 *Sequence conservation:* Sequence conservation was calculated using [Rate4Site](https://www.tau.ac.il/~itaymay/cp/rate4site.html).
 Here, a low score means good conservation.
 <hr>
 ### Target 181
-The set consists of 180 models.
+The set consists of 184 models.

+All the downloadble file can be found at the end of this page.

 #### Target description